-Coming toward the close of 2016, lawmakers in eight states had passed legislation to formally regulate DFS operators and their contests.
+Since early 2016, lawmakers in more than a dozen states have passed legislation to formally regulate DFS operators and their contests.
 Meanwhile, the attorneys general of nine states have formally opined that DFS games are a form of gambling, despite operators’ claims to the contrary.

 See below for GamblingCompliance’s coverage of legal and regulatory issues affecting daily fantasy sports.

 Insight & Analysis

 With Massachusetts lawmakers facing a July 31 deadline to make permanent the temporary regulations for daily fantasy sports (DFS) adopted two years ago, state Senator Eileen Donoghue cautioned her colleagues that permanently legalizing DFS is not without risk.